larsmaxfield/mbutil-zyx/README.md

 ## Metadata

-MBUtilZYX imports and exports metadata as JSON, in the root of the tile directory, as a file named `metadata.json`.
+MBUtil ZYX imports and exports metadata as JSON, in the root of the tile directory, as a file named `metadata.json`.

 ```javascript
 {